thibautx/UChicago-Trading-Competition-2015/README.md

 University of Chicago Midwest Trading Competition 2015 University of Illinois - Urbana-Champaign Team 1 Submission (Thibaut Xiong, Gregory Pastorek, Ty Buenting, Evan Fabry)

 This repository contains all the files we worked on relating to the competition.
-From research tools in python to the competition OptionsCity Java implementation.
-Write-up to come...

 Included:
 Case 1 - Options Case